felipesoberon/ERIKA/readme.md

 ## Usage

-To use the simulation, use the shell script file `run.sh` provided in the root directory. that specifies the input parameters for the plasma and the analyzer.
+To use the simulation, use the shell script file `run.sh` (or similarly named) provided in the root directory. that specifies the input parameters for the plasma and the analyzer.
 This will run the simulation using the parameters specified in the shell file.
 The output will be written to folder `output`.
-The folder contains an R script that can be used to plot the data.
+The folder contains R scripts that can be used to plot the data.
+The R scripts were run in a Windows 10 computer with R 4.2.1 from RStudio.